This page was last updated on 16 December, 2021.

 Quarantine Details: Anyone arriving to Guyana that is suspected to be infected, might be required to quarantine in a government facility.

 Detailed Travel Advisory

-1. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result.
-The test must have been taken at most 7 days before arrival.
+2. Passengers must have a negative COVID-19 antigen or PCR test taken at most 72 hours before arrival.